isw-kudos/kudos-docs/docs/boards/howto/attaching-files.md

 ### Office 365 (OneDrive) & HCL Connections (Files)

 If you use Office 365 or HCL Connections as your authentication method, you may also upload files to those services directly, in this case the files and security will be managed by your respective provider.
-Kudos Boards will only save a link to open these.
+Huddo Boards will only save a link to open these.

 ### Attaching a File to a Card